-- 30.1 Elected Directors shall serve a two (2) year term unless otherwise specified in the By-Laws.
-The term shall commence at the end of the Annual Meeting at which they were elected and terminates at the end of the Annual Meeting occurring approximately two (2) consecutive years thereafter.
-Directors elected at the 2022 Annual Meeting shall serve a one (1) year term, terminating at the end of the Annual Meeting occurring approximately one year thereafter. - 30.2 The term of every appointed Director shall commence at the date of such appointment and expires immediately upon the close of the next Annual Meeting. - 30.3 No elected Director whose term is expiring may run for re-election at an Annual Meeting if that Director has already been elected to the Board for four (4) consecutive two (2) year terms.
-Any such Director shall not be eligible to stand for election or appointment to the Board for a period of two (2) consecutive years thereafter.
+- 30.1 Elected Directors shall serve a three (3) year term unless otherwise specified in the By-Laws.
+Except for Directors to whom By-Law 35.3 applies, the term shall commence at the end of the Annual Meeting at which they were elected and terminates at the end of the Annual Meeting occurring approximately three (3) years later. - 30.2 The term of every appointed Director shall commence at the date of such appointment and expires immediately upon the close of the next Annual Meeting. - 30.3 No elected Director whose term is expiring may run for re-election at an Annual Meeting if that Director's length of service on the Board, including the term for which they are seeking re-election would exceed nine (9) consecutive years.
+Any such Director shall not be eligible to stand for election or appointment to the Board for a period of three (3) consecutive years thereafter.